PrestaShop/prestashop.github.io/news/_posts/performance/2020-12-07-performance-and-prestashop.md

 Every enhancement won't have the same effect (or any) over your system's life cycle.

+Now that we're all on the same page about the concepts of performance, we are ready to dive into more crunchy details!
+Prepare yourselves for the next articles in this series, hopefully in the coming weeks!

 [NotANumber]: /assets/images/2020/12/ResponseTimePercentile.png
 [Bottleneck]: /assets/images/2020/12/Von_Neumann_Architecture.png
 [UpUpAndAway]: /assets/images/2020/12/cpuusage.png